josefzamrzla/sdic/README.md

 We can load the "repositories" folder the same way.

+**ES6 note:** when loading named exports into the container, then:
+ * exported name will be taken instead of a filename (with lowercased first letter)
+ * filename will be taken for default (not-named) export

 ## TODO
  * load both file and folder with the same name, eg:
     ```text